-Next, we will look at how these CI to Service relationships can be used in the Incident Management process.
+Next, we will look at how these CI-to-Service relationships can be used in the Incident Management process.

-Incident assignments using CSDM data
+Incident Assignments Using CSDM data

 According to the CSDM, every Configuration Item should have a relationship to a Service Offering that’s part of a Service.
 This creates a simple hierarchy that can be used to auto-populate or filter other fields on the form when one of them already has a value.

 For example, if a Configuration Item is filled in and it is related to a single Service Offering, we can automatically fill in the matching Service Offering and Service values.
-Or if CI is related to multiple Service Offerings, we can filter down the selection to only include related offerings.
+Or, if a CI is related to multiple Service Offerings, we can filter down the selection to only include related offerings.

 Scott Lemm, ServiceNow

 To ensure that this auto-assignment works, you must “Ensure you have CIs properly related according to CSDM″ as described by the Knowledge lab instructions.
 But how do you ensure such a thing?

 First, you need to understand the data model behind this functionality.
 The image above, showing the elements of the CSDM related to Incident Management can be extended a bit to include related Groups.